RIP FAMILY-FRIENDLY CREATORS OF YOUTUBE?

-The loss of the notification bell is colossal, this leads to the question of how will children's content creators grow on the platform if users are not notified of new content.
-Comment below on your thoughts on this.
+The loss of the notification bell is colossal, this leads to the question of how will children’s content creators grow on the platform if users are not notified of new content.

-A kerching day for lawyers!
+This is a kerching day for lawyers!

 Regardless of your location, YouTube requires you to tell them whether or not your videos are made for kids.
 But let’s look at the talked about the definition of content made for kids and why there are so grey areas.

-According to the FTC’s guidance on COPPA, a video is child directed (which YouTube define as “made for kids”)
+According to the FTC’s guidance on COPPA, a video is child-directed (which YouTube define as “made for kids”)